Adventures in Asian Art

 i ken

-It also has similar meaning in Chinese, just not in very common use in China.
+This word also has a similar meaning in Chinese, just often used in China.

 huàn xiàng